Summary

 Winona County Puppy Mills - Action

 Winona County is known as the “puppy mill capitol” of Minnesota due to the concentration of industrial dog breeding facilities (puppy mills) and the number of facility permits granted by the county.
-Animal Folks with numerous residents have testified in support of a study to be conducted of this industry and the harm to the dogs, including permits, conditions, compliance measures, and other factors.
-The county board in October 2022 approved a formal discussion, which will being in February.
-We and residents also support a ban on any future permits of these facilities in the county.
+Animal Folks, with numerous residents, have testified before the Winona County Board asking the board to support a ban on any future permits of these facilities in the county.
+Board vote to occur soon.

 Anti-Cruelty Training for University of Minnesota Veterinary Students